swarnavopramanik/SchemaCraft/README.md

-# Application for a JSON Schema Builder
+# Application for a Live JSON Schema Builder

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.